Patient Education Is Crucial

 SH: Obviously, there is an entire spectrum of clients with different levels of patient education.

-But overall, the level has certainly risen over the past few years.
+But overall, the level of patient education has certainly risen over the past few years.
 I believe that the internet has made a big impact in making more information available.
-There are also more health talks, magazines and newspaper articles today on health.
+There are also more health talks, magazines and newspaper articles today on health for patient education.
 We often find clients today asking us deeper and sharper questions.
 They have done their research before hand.
 We love these sorts of clients as we usually progress faster with their treatment.

 But this is a double-edged sword.
 With more information out there, there is also more misleading information.
 Some are just plain wrong.